Indigenous conflicts on the Mexico–United States barrier: Notable protests

-Tohono O’odham
+Tohono O'odham

 The Tohono O'odham people have been protesting the building of the border wall as it affects their sacred lands.
 The Tohono O'odham have historically been in opposition to the construction of a physical wall.
-The Tohono O’odham Nation Legislative Council has passed several resolutions reiterating the Nation's opposition.
+The Tohono O'odham Nation Legislative Council has passed several resolutions reiterating the Nation's opposition.
 They have even gone so far to help in efforts in securing the border such as extensive vehicle barriers, in 2007–2008, and CBP highway checkpoints.
 In early 2020, the Tohono O'odham tribal leaders approved the construction of integrated fixed tower that would have advanced technology in an effort to secure the border virtually.
 Some members of the tribal legislative council hoped that such towers would reduce the foot traffic of Border Control agents.
 However, these towers have sparked conflict within the tribal nation, as some are concerned that allowing the integrated fixed towers is only the beginning.

 The protests in September and October 2020 became violent.
-While protesting the destruction of a part of Oregon Pipe National Forest, a group of about protesters set up a camp.
+While protesting the destruction of a part of Organ Pipe Cactus National Monument, a group of protesters set up a camp.
 They were asked to leave by National Park Service officers, and after ignoring warnings to leave the site, force was used.
 Border Patrol agents and park rangers pushed and shoved protesters; other officers threatened the use of paintball guns to disperse the crowd.
 The protesters were ultimately removed from the construction site, and no one was arrested.
 The same cannot be said for a similar protest.
-Protesting in the same Oregon Pipe National Forest region, two women were arrested, but they were able to temporarily halt construction of the wall.
+Protesting in the same Organ Pipe Cactus National Monument region, two women were arrested, but they were able to temporarily halt construction of the wall.
 One woman sat inside a construction vehicle while the other blocked traffic.
 Both women face misdemeanor charges.
 Similarly, on Indigenous Peoples' Day 2020, 12 people were arrested after protesters blocked the highway and refused to leave.
 Taking place near an immigration checkpoint on State Route 85, troopers fired tear gas, smoke canisters, and rubber bullets and used physical force, such as kneeling.
 This protest was also in response to the destruction of sacred lands brought forth by the wall, and the chairman of Tohono O'odham Nation, Ned Norris Junior, released a statement expressing his grievances and asking for a cease in construction of the wall.